madkim/SayProject/README.md

 - Uses capacitor and typescript for the front-end
 - firebase for the backend
-- a wave capturing npm package for recording how to 'Say' something.
+- Wavesurfer-js npm package for recording how to 'Say' something. https://wavesurfer-js.org/